BernLeWal/raskeytar_webapp/README.md

 # WebSite raskeytar.at

-Shows different possibilities to host a WebSite with the help of different servers/frameworks, like
+Shows different possibilities to host a WebSite inside a Docker container with the help of different servers/frameworks, like
 - Python & Flask-Library
 - Apache2 (static content only)
+- Nginx (static content only)

 ## Prerequisites